Dabon Dambazau

-Muhammadu Yunusa, (’’’محمد يونس’’’; 1764 – 1845) popularly known as Dabon Dambazau, was a member of the Fulani Islamic revivalists group who waged Islamic revival war (Jihad) on the Kingdom of Kano between 1804 and 1807.
-He was the first Fulani holder of the noble title of Sarkin Bai of Kano.
-Prior to his ascension he was the clan leader of the Dambazawa Dayeɓe Fulani Clan, an accomplished Islamic scholar and a business magnate.
-He was the fifth son of Malam Umaru a Fulani Business man in Borno empire during the reign of Mai Ali IV ibn Haj Hamdun (1755-1793).
+Muhammadu Yunusa, (محمد يونس; 1764 – 1845) popularly known as Dabon Dambazau, was a member of the Fulani Islamic revivalists group that waged Jihad on the Kingdom of Kano between 1804 and 1807.
+He was the first Fulani to hold the noble title of Sarkin Bai of Kano.
+Prior to his ascension, he was the clan leader of the Dambazawa Dayeɓe Fulani Clan, an accomplished Islamic scholar, and a prominent businessman.
+He was the fifth son of Malam Umaru, a Fulani businessman in the Borno Empire during the reign of Mai Ali IV ibn Haj Hamdun (1755-1793).

 Early life

-Dabo was said to be born in the year 1764 when his father Modibbo Umaru and his Dambazawa fulani clan were residents within the area of Borno empire's capital Ngazargamu.
-Being the son of a scholar and Business man, he was introduced to Islamic knowledge and Business in his early age, his search for Islamic knowledge reached it peak when a section of the Dambazawa clan under his leadership left Damban and settled in Kano.
-With the emergence of the renowned scholar Usman Dan fodio in the 1790s Dabo was said to become his student, and during his stay with Dan Fodio he became very close to Danfodio's younger brother Abdullahi dan Fodio.
+Dabo was said to be born in the year 1764, when his father Modibbo Umaru and his Dambazawa Fulani clan were residents within the area of the Borno Empire's capital, Ngazargamu.
+Being the son of a scholar and businessman, he was introduced to Islamic knowledge and business at an early age.
+His search for Islamic knowledge reached its peak when a section of the Dambazawa clan under his leadership left Damban and settled in Kano.
+With the emergence of the renowned scholar Usman Dan Fodio in the 1790s, Dabo was said to have become his student, and during his stay with Dan Fodio, he became very close to Danfodio's younger brother, Abdullahi dan Fodio.